-A personal loan is an installment loan that provides funds borrowers can use for any purpose, unlike an auto loan or a mortgage, which are reserved solely for the purchase of certain property that is then used as collateral for the loan.
+A personal loan is an installment loan that borrowers can use for any purpose, such as consolidating debt, refinancing and making big purchases.
 Personal loans usually are not backed by collateral, so they are often for lower amounts and have higher APRs than other types of installment loans.
-There’s just more risk for the lender.
 However, there are some secured personal loans available for people who want to put up collateral.
 Personal loans also have relatively short repayment terms, with most requiring full payment in 12 to 60 equal monthly installments.

 Personal loans are available from banks, credit unions and online lenders.
 Some of the biggest, most popular personal loan companies are American Express, Avant, LendingClub and SoFi.
 Personal loans are not new, either, despite becoming increasingly popular in recent years, fueled by the rise of FinTech startups.

 Below, you can learn more about what personal loans are, how they work and when it makes sense to apply for one.